ucd-plse/FPDiff/README.md

 `mpmath` (version 1.1.0), and the JavaScript library `jmat` (commit 21d15fc3eb5a924beca612e337f5cb00605c03f3).

 In following this README, we will run the tool end-to-end to generate results and then evaluate those results.
 This evaluation involves comparing the generated logs against a set of expected results, reconstructing all the examples used in the paper, and reconstructing the information in Table 4 which represent the final results of FPDiff.
-(Note that Table 1 simply describes our categorization of discrepancies and Tables 2 and 3 are the results of manual inspection;
-the supporting data can be found in the `resources/spreadsheets` directory, with a discussion in __[3.2]__.)
+(Note that Table 1 simply describes our categorization of discrepancies and Tables 2, 3, and 5 are the results of manual inspection; supporting data can be found in the `resources/spreadsheets` directory, with a discussion in __[3.2]__.)

 __[0]__ _Requirements_